francisl/baer-toolkit/README.md

 For preact, you will need to [configure some alias](https://preactjs.com/guide/switching-to-preact)

-- aphrodite
+- aphrodite (will be install by this package)

-`npm install --save aphrodite`

 ### Installation